ibm-cloud-docs/EventStreams/disaster_recovery.md

 Perform the following steps to fail over:

+1. If cluster A and the link from A to cluster B is still operational, allow the consumers to read all the message data in the topics on cluster A, and commit their offsets at the end of the topic.
-1. Stop the consumers that were pointing to cluster A.
+2. Stop the consumers that were pointing to cluster A.
-2. Restart the consumers to point to cluster B's endpoints.
+3. Restart the consumers to point to cluster B's endpoints.

 ![Consumer on cluster B diagram.](disaster4.png "Diagram that shows the consumer continuing to consume the existing messages."){: caption="Figure 4.
 The consumer continues to consume the existing messages." caption-side="bottom"}